llperez/categorical-experiments/README.md

 # categorical-experiments

-Some experiments with drawing values from Categorical distributions
+Some experiments with drawing values from categorical distributions with different methods, i.e., conventional inverse sampling, Gumbel-max and the preprocessing-based method from GSL.